victorP0/WinePair/README.md

 Wine pair leverages the spoontacular API to help user find a wine that goes well with a food.
 Food can be a dish name ("steak"), an ingredient name ("salmon"), or a cuisine ("italian").
 Users can also hover over the paired wines to find dishes that goes well with a given wine.

+## API Documentation

+The Wine pair app uses the spoonacular API (https://spoonacular.com/food-api/docs#Get-Wine-Pairing)

+## Technologies used

-(HTML5 / CSS / JavaScript / jquery)
+(HTML5 / CSS / Vanilla JavaScript / jquery)